NervanaSystems/ngraph/doc/sphinx/source/project/about.rst

 .. note:: The library code is under active development as we're continually adding support for more kinds of DL models and ops, framework compiler optimizations, and backends.

-Further project details can be found on our :doc:`../project/about` page, or see our :doc:`../install` guide for how to get started.

 Why was this needed?